newrelic-experimental/nr1-leadership-view/README.md

 This is an alternative view to Workloads/Workload Views within New Relic, that is more simple/management friendly.

+## Features
+* In-app, persisted configuration
+* One click drilldown into individual workloads
+* Customizable, persisted group titles (aliases) per user (each user can have their own unique aliases to any given group)

 ## Pre-requirements

 * Workload of workloads - A parent workload that contains child workloads, and those child workloads tagged with a useful grouping attribute (i.e - Tier,Service,Criticality)

 ## Configuration

-Input the following into `config.json` before serving/publishing:
+### Required Local Config

+Input an `accountId` into [config.json](nerdlets/shared/config.json) before serving/publishing.
+This is required as it will be the account in which settings are stored against.
+Therefore, any users should also have access to this account that wish to use the app.

+### In-Application Config
+Once the app is published/served, a one-time configuration is required to be filled out that includes:

-* parentWorkloadGuid: The guid of the parent workload entity, that contains all child workloads
+* Parent Workload GUID* - This is the entityGuid of the parent workload that contains all other child workloads that are tagged with a common grouping attribute.
-* groupByTag: The tag that exists on all child workloads, for grouping.
+* Tag to Group By* - Key of the tag that resides on all child workloads.
+This will be the grouping mechanism.
+* Refresh Rate (seconds) - The rate in which data will be refreshed automatically on the screen.
+* Header Title - Custom title of view.
+Defaults to `Leadership View`

+**\* = REQUIRED**

 ## Example